Cars now flow along Wrexham's roads but once the sound on the streets was the rattle of the trams.

-Wrexham and District Electric Tramways operated an electric tramway service in Wrexham, Wales between 1903 and 1927.
+Wrexham and District Electric Tramways operated an electric tramway service in Wrexham between 1903 and 1927.

-Tramways in Wrexham started in October 1876 when a single line operated between New Inn Johnstown to the toll bar on the outskirts of Wrexham.
+In October 1876 a single line operated between New Inn Johnstown to the toll bar on the outskirts of Wrexham.
 On 1 November 1876 this toll bar was removed, and the line was extended to the town centre.

 A new depot was provided at Johnstown, at the corner of Offa Street and Maelor Road, constructed by Jenkins & Jones of Johnstown of Ruabon brick.
 The depot survived long after the closure of the tramway, one subsequent use being a bus garage for the Crosville Company.
 It was finally demolished sometime between 2005 and 2010.